rvt/bbq-controller/README.md

 * ```f1o=55``` Override fan speed to 55%
 * ```f1o=-1 sp=180.0``` Enable auto mode and set desired temp to 180Celsius in one configuration line

-### PWM minimal speed

-Ventilators controlled by PWM do have an issue that they don´t run very well on lower ranges, or they won´t start up well.
-To change the start % issue the following command:

-topic: ```BBQ/<your device>/controllerConfig```

-value: ```fStartPWM=L50``` (no range checking done, ensure it´s >0 and <100)

-This means that if the controller range is mapped from 0..100% to PWM range 50%..100%, thus 1% required results in 50.5% PWM to the fan.

 ### Setup type of Ventilator

 Not all ventilator can be controller well with PWM, this is why we can also use